JackKelly/light-speed-io/design.md

                 final_buffers: Some(vec![&mut buf1])
             },
             Chunk{
                 byte_range: -100..,                   // Read the last 100 bytes.
-For example, shared Zarrs store
+For example, shared Zarrs
-                final_buffers: Some(vec![&mut buf2])  // the shard index at the end of each file.
+                final_buffers: Some(vec![&mut buf2])  // place the shard index at the end of each file.
             },
         ],
     },